axtgr/outmatch/README.md

 ## Usage

-The default export is a function that compiles glob patterns into a regular expression and returns a function that tests other strings against the pattern:
+The default export is a function that compiles glob patterns into a regular expression and returns a function that tests other strings against the pattern.

+The returned function can be reused to test different strings against the pattern:

 ```js
 import outmatch from 'outmatch'